raquamarine/bolt/README.md

 git clone https://github.com/sparkhere-sys/bolt.git && cd bolt
 ```

-Next, set up a virtual environment. (no, not a virtual machine.)
-The instructions will vary depending on your OS of choice.
+Optionally but highly recommended, you can set up a virtual environment. (no, not a virtual machine.)

+The instructions differ based on your OS:

 * Linux/macOS: